Sigrsig/FlashCard/README.md

 # FlashCard
-A three sided flash card program w/ Java
+A three sided flash card program made in Netbeans